SohailaKandil/Graph-Analysis-of-Citation-and-Co-authorship-Networks-of-Egyptian-Authors/README.md

 ## Contributors
 [ <a href="https://github.com/MariamAmy">Mariam Ayman</a> -  <a href="https://github.com/SohailaKandil">Sohaila Kandil</a> - <a href="https://github.com/youssef-elharty">Youssef El-harty</a> - <a href="https://github.com/ahmedhjaj/">Ahmed Hagag</a> - <a href="https://github.com/ProbablyOmar">Omar Wassim</a> - <a href="https://github.com/alaaamoheb">Alaa Moheb</a>]

-## License
-Self-citation analysis data based on PubMed Central subset (2002-2005) by Shubhanshu Mishra, Brent D. Fegley, Jana Diesner, and Vetle Torvik is licensed under a Creative Commons Attribution 4.0 International License.
-Permissions beyond the scope of this license may be available at https://github.com/napsternxg/PubMed_SelfCitationAnalysis.